-This month, we’re focusing on what you can do to help increase that ownership mentality within your organization by unleashing the entrepreneur inside every employee.
+Below we have listed 5 ways leaders can help increase that ownership mentality within their organizations and unleash the entrepreneur inside every employee.

-To illustrate the ownership mentality, I wanted to share a video clip of some of our employees here at SRC (our holdings company and sister divisions) talking about what it means to be an owner (as you know, SRC is an employee owned company, but these comments aren’t about stock value or monetary rewards; they’re about genuine pride and commitment to a company they can help build with their day-to-day actions).
-When you get a chance, take a look at the video here.
+To illustrate the ownership mentality, we wanted to share a video clip of some of our employees here at SRC (our holdings company and sister divisions) talking about what it means to be an owner (as you know, SRC is an employee-owned company, but these comments aren’t about stock value or monetary rewards; they’re about genuine pride and commitment to a company they can help build with their day-to-day actions).

-5. Recognize, recognize, recognize.
-A pat on the back (especially from your superior goes a long way).
+A pat on the back (especially from your superior, goes a long way).
 Creating an ownership culture means recognizing on-the-job successes and celebrating the wins.

 How do you build a sense of ownership in your company's culture?